Last Updated on 4 weeks by Usman Sheikh

 - Total budget (daily budget or total budget)

-- Timing (with end date or specific period vs. no end date in sight)
+- Timing (with an end date or specific period vs. no end date in sight)

 - Target audience (buyer personas)